verida/personal-agent-kit/typescript/examples/chatbot/README.md

-# Verida personalAgentKit LangChain Extension Examples - Chatbot Typescript
+# Verida PersonalAgentKit LangChain Extension Examples - Chatbot Typescript

 This example demonstrates an agent setup as a terminal style chatbot with access to the full set of Verida PersonalAgentKit actions.